-- A copy of their Vulnerable Sector Screening (This must not be more than 6 months old.
-For registration with the CMTO after successful completion of certification exams following graduation, another vulnerable sector screening will be required to be sent to the CMTO). - A copy of Valid CPR-C and Standard First Aid (For registration with the CMTO after successful completion of certification exams following graduation, proof of valid CPR and Standard First Aid must be provided to the CMTO). - 3.
-Proof of Covid-19 Full Vaccination Status
+- 1. A copy of their Vulnerable Sector Screening (This must not be more than 6 months old.
+For registration with the CMTO after successful completion of certification exams following graduation, another vulnerable sector screening will be required to be sent to the CMTO). - 2.
+A copy of Valid CPR-C and Standard First Aid (For registration with the CMTO after successful completion of certification exams following graduation, proof of valid CPR and Standard First Aid must be provided to the CMTO).

-FULL-TIME PROGRAM ADMISSION PROCESS SEPTEMBER 2022
+FULL-TIME PROGRAM ADMISSION PROCESS

-Application Process Open: January 1, 2022
+Application Process Open: October 1 each year

 - 1. Submit an inquiry using the form on the website (ocht.ca) - 2.
-Receive an email with information about the application process. - 3.
-Complete the Questionnaire using the emailed link AND send Secondary School and other Post-Secondary Transcripts to the Director of Academics. - 4.
+Receive an email with information about the application process, and program application. - Submit program application using the emailed link AND send Secondary School and other Post-Secondary Transcripts to the Director of Academics. - 4.
 After review of submitted documentation, you will be informed of the result.
 You will be invited to schedule a meeting with the Massage Therapy Program Coordinator. - 5.
-Acceptance letters sent to suitable candidates.
-Early acceptances are possible.
+Acceptance letters sent to suitable candidates, beginning in March each year.